arkano1dev/Near-Rust-Chat/README.md

 # Near-Rust-Chat

 My assignment within the Near bootcamp at Encode Club.
-With This code enables you to exchange messages with other participants using a contract on the Near network.
+With this code enables you to exchange messages with other participants using a contract on the NEAR network.
 To begin, make sure you have the following dependencies listed in the *cargo.toml*  file:

 [dependencies]